marsiitr/Smart-door-locking-system/README.md

 * Nodemcu ESP 8266 - ESP 8266 : This is used as Wi Fi module to connect the door lock through IoT.
 It is used to connect to Arduino IoT cloud and send the data from Cloud to Arduino (or vice versa).
 * Arduino UNO - This is used to control the door lock and take input through keypad and act on the lock.
 This is main controlling unit of lock.
-* Solenoid Lock Actuator - Linear solenoids basically consist of an electrical coil wound around a cylindrical tube with a ferro magnetic actuator or ìplungerî that is free to move or slide ìINî and ìOUTî of the coils body.
+* Solenoid Lock Actuator - Linear solenoids basically consist of an electrical coil wound around a cylindrical tube with a ferro magnetic actuator or ‚Äúplunger‚Äù that is free to move or slide ‚ÄúIN‚Äù and ‚ÄúOUT‚Äù of the coils body.
 They are useful in many applications that require an open or closed (in or out) type motion.
-In this case it moves IN when power is supplied and is in OUT state when thereís no power.
+In this case it moves IN when power is supplied and is in OUT state when there‚Äôs no power.
-* Keypad - Keypad : This is to use ëpasswordí based unlocking.
+* Keypad - Keypad : This is to use ‚Äòpassword‚Äô based unlocking.
 Who wants to take out mobile if one is at the door!?
-Weíve used 4*4 keypad.
+We‚Äôve used 4*4 keypad.
 * 5V Single relay module
 * 12V rechargeable Li-ion Battery
 * 12V Charger